-It is important for those experiencing infertility to be able to access counselling when they need to.
+It is important for those experiencing infertility to be able to access counselling and support when they need to.
 The empathy and objectivity of a fertility counsellor can be helpful.
 The fertility counsellors’ role is to help people deal with the stress and emotions involved in trying to achieve a pregnancy or in dealing with other fertility issues.
-This may include providing support with relationship difficulties and helping couples or individuals explore better ways of dealing with anxiety or stress, work through the complexities of treatment decisions, debrief and share experiences, and explore family building alternatives.
+This may include providing support with relationship difficulties and helping couples or individuals explore better ways of dealing with anxiety or stress.
+They can also help work through the complexities of treatment decisions, debrief and share experiences, and explore family-building alternatives.

 Don’t wait until you are in crisis to seek help.
-Try to use counselling as a resource, not a last resort!
+Try to use counselling and support as a resource, not a last resort!

-At Fertility Solutions Sunshine Coast and Bundaberg we offer a fully funded session of counselling which is included in the global fee for all patients undergoing fertility treatment.
-Additional sessions may be partially covered by private health insurance or new Medicare items for psychological services depending on your eligibility.
+At Fertility Solutions Sunshine Coast and Bundaberg, we offer a fully funded session of counselling.
+This is included in the global fee for all patients undergoing fertility treatment.
+Additional sessions may be partially covered by private health insurance or new Medicare items for psychological services, depending on your eligibility.
 In order to receive a Medicare rebate for psychological services, you will need to discuss your eligibility with your G.P. and request a referral.